Most of us likely have and use a hair dryer to get dry hair no matter our hair type. Whether you have long hair or short hair we bet you’ve used one!

 The Siyoo Hair Dryer is a great lower price option for the girl on the go!
 This compact style is great for travel!
 It’s styled after the Dyson and helps reduce frizz and enhance shine.

 This hair dryer has 3 settings – cool, warm and hot.
 It’s great for curly hair, straight hair, thin or thick hair styles!

 Investing in a quiet hair dryer has multiple benefits that should be considered.
 Here are a few crucial reasons you need to look for a quiet hairdryer:

 - Avoid Bothering Others – You won’t have to worry about waking up your significant other, family members, pets, or children with a quiet hairdryer.
 A quiet hair dryer allows you to take care of your hair at any time of the day or night, instead of planning your day around your hair needs.

 - Talk with Others – If you’ve used a hairdryer, you know it’s impossible to have a conversation or chat with someone while using it unless you want to be screaming.
-By investing in a quieter hairdryer, you’re able to hold a conversation while styling your hair.
+By investing in a quieter hairdryer, you’re able to hold a conversation during the drying process.

 Finding a quiet hair dryer doesn’t need to be a complicated process.
 By deciding what is important to you based on your hair goals and budget, you can find the perfect quiet hair dryer to meet your needs.

 To extend your blown out hair, master the art of dry shampoo!
 Or check out these tips for beautiful air dried hair!
 And if you’re looking to make the switch to non-toxic shampoos, here are 15 natural organic brands to check out.